Nonprofit Events: 4 Tips for Hosting a Successful Gala

 Auctions are perfect to pair with virtual and hybrid galas.
 Essentially, you collect high-demand, eye-catching, donated items before the event, and guests compete with bids to see who wins each one.
 The auction lasts for the duration of the event, and because it’s “silent,” it can take place in the background of your gala’s other entertainment.
 With the help of silent auction mobile bidding software, it’s easy for in-person and virtual guests to browse and place their bids.

 This adds an element of healthy competition to your event.
-You could use a live leaderboard that shows a list of the top event donors in real-time.
+You could use a live leaderboard that shows a list of the top event donors in real time.
 Or, if you include an auction, you could use a live ticker that shows which items are won and when.

 These types of gamification encourage guests to compete against one another—but you can also have guests “compete” against your fundraising goal with a fundraising thermometer.
-Essentially, project just how much you’re hoping to raise through the event and challenge guests to reach that goal by the end of the night!
+Essentially, the project is just how much you’re hoping to raise through the event and challenge guests to reach that goal by the end of the night!

 Spicing up your event is especially crucial for virtual and hybrid events since your guests might be getting tired of the format.